 - Personal safety needs consideration on more isolated walks

-- Snakes are a hazard if off leash in warmer weather
+- Snakebite is a hazard for dogs if off leash in warmer weather

 Dry Creek, Mawson Lakes